jumptrading/influx-spout/README.md

 # The number of filter workers to spawn.
 workers = 8

+# The filter will publish its internal metrics to the monitor component at this
+# interval.
+stats_interval = "3s"

 # The filter will serve Kubernetes liveness and readiness probes on this port at
 # /healthz and /readyz.
 Set to 0 (the default) to disable probes support.